 “A moderate dose of caffeine at bedtime, 3 hours prior to bedtime, or 6 hours prior to bedtime each have significant effects on sleep disturbance…” — Medical Professionals from Sleep Disorders & Research Center, Henry Ford Hospital

-Sleep deprivation takes a heavy toll on the economy.
+Sleep deprivation takes a heavy toll on work, and the economy.
 Research shows that getting less than 8 hours of rest per night takes a large chunk of money from workers and employers alike.

 You can’t blame your parents for everything not going well in your life, but this one might be partly their fault.
-Research shows your ancestors may have passed their restless nights onto you.
+The data shows people's ancestor may have passed their restless nights onto them.
 Here’s how.